astral-sh/ruff/crates/red_knot_test/README.md

 at multiple level are allowed and merged, with the most-nested (closest to the test) taking precedence.

+For now, we only support a very limited version of this feature where a single TOML block is allowed per test file.
+See `crates/red_knot_test/src/config.rs` for details.

 ### Running just a single test from a suite

 Having each test in a suite always run as a distinct Rust test would require writing our own test